aday-94/IU_Arabic_CompPhon_Project/README.md

 Colab Notebook

-    Step 1.
-Import libraries
+1. Import libraries

-    Step 2.
-Create phonological feature (PF) embeddings for each IPA character
+2. Create phonological feature (PF) embeddings for each IPA character

-    Step 3.
-Read in pre-silver standard (preSS) and silver standard (SS) transcription texts
+3. Read in pre-silver standard (preSS) and silver standard (SS) transcription texts

    Get counts of all possible 2-character combinations in the preSS and SS

 Debrief 1

-    Step 4.
-Learn and extract neural network (NN) feature embeddings for each IPA character
+4. Learn and extract neural network (NN) feature embeddings for each IPA character

-    Step 5.
-Visualize cosine similarity histograms of all IPA characters using PF and NN embeddings
+5. Visualize cosine similarity histograms of all IPA characters using PF and NN embeddings

-    Step 6.
-Qualitatively compare the cosine similarity scores of each 2-character pair that showed an increase in counts from the preSS to SS texts
+6. Qualitatively compare the cosine similarity scores of each 2-character pair that showed an increase in counts from the preSS to SS texts

 Debrief 2

-    Step 7.
-Get OCP cluster hierarchical graphs
+7. Get OCP cluster hierarchical graphs

 ## III.
 How to Install and Run the Project: